 Group Size: 4 - 12 passengers

-Departures: Scheduled departures during the year
+Departures: Scheduled small group departures throughout the year

 Encounter the highlights of Botswana and Zimbabwe on this small group safari with a maximum of 12 passengers.
 With some of the world’s greatest wildlife, Botswana and Zimbabwe are perfect partners for a safari.
 Enjoy your guides expertise and knowledge of both countries, and get to explore two of Southern Africa’s most enigmatic countries.
 Witness the iconic Victoria Falls, the famous Chobe National Park, experience rhino tracking in Matobo and relax on a houseboat on Lake Kariba, the world’s largest man-made lake.

 Please note: This safari uses a Touring Fuso, Sprinter, Land Cruiser or other appropriate vehicles (depending on availability).

 Day 1 - Victoria Falls

 On arrival at Victoria Falls Airport you will be met and transferred to your hotel.
 The rest of the afternoon may be spent at leisure enjoying one of the many activities available in Victoria Falls.
 This evening you will meet your guide and the rest of your group at the lodge at 18h00 for your pre-departure meeting.

 Optional activities in Victoria Falls (at own expense)

 Below is a list of some of the most popular optional activities on offer in Victoria Falls.
 Pre-booking is recommended to avoid disappointment.
 All activities are subject to availability and may require a minimum amount of passengers to operate.
 Certain activities only operate at specific times of the year.
 Please contact the reservations office for further information.